 As a dessert recipe developer and food photographer, you can imagine the amount of sugar I go through every week.
 I’ve tried countless varieties, but nothing compares to C&H® Sugar.
 Its super-fine and clump-free sugar gives my desserts the best texture, lift, and flavor.
-My pantry is always stocked with C&H Granulated, Confectioners, Golden, and Dark Brown Sugar to cover all of my baking needs - from chewy chocolate chip cookies to light and fluffy cakes with silky buttercream frosting.
+My pantry is always stocked with C&H Granulated, Powdered, Light, and Dark Brown Sugar to cover all of my baking needs - from chewy chocolate chip cookies to light and fluffy cakes with silky buttercream frosting.
 As you read on to my baking tips, you’ll also see that outside of flavor, sugar plays a major role in any dessert.
 That’s why it’s important to work with a good quality sugar like C&H® Sugar.

 Tips & Tricks for Fluffy Cakes & Rich Cookies

 For most dessert recipes, the very first step involves mixing together the butter and sugar.
 Some may just give it a quick mix and move on, but this can actually leave you with gritty cookies or flat cakes.
 During this step, fully cream together the butter and sugar using an electric mixer.
 Mix on medium-high speed until the mixture turns light and fluffy.
 During this process, the sugar granules whip tiny air pockets into the butter.
 These air pockets allow heat to easily move through your batter or dough, providing lift for cakes and a smooth spread for cookies.